Internet-Draft | QUIC event definitions for qlog | November 2023 |

 The generic $QuicFrame

-is defined here as a CDDL extension point (a "socket"
+is defined here as a CDDL "type socket" extension

 The QUIC frame types defined in this document are as follows:¶